 At the start of each school day, the school shall determine which students enrolled in the school are absent from school and whether each absence is excused.
 It is the responsibility of the school to attempt to contact the parent or guardian after it has been determined that a child is absent from school without notification to the school by the parent or guardian.
 All absences, excused and unexcused, must be recorded in the legal attendance records.
-Please note that arrival any time after 8:05 AM to the classroom is considered tardy.
+Please note that arrival any time after 8:00 AM to the classroom is considered tardy.
 Students will be considered 1⁄2 day absent if arrival is after 9:30 AM or they leave before 1:30 PM.
 Students will be considered 1⁄2 day absent if they arrive after 9:00 AM or leave before 10:00 AM on an early dismissal day.

-The following are considered excused absences:
+The following, with proper communication, are considered excused absences:

 - Personal illness.
-Medical verification may be required after three days. - Family emergencies or crises - Attendance at a funeral or religious service - Car trouble - Medical and legal appointments - Severe weather when school is not officially closed
+Medical verification may be required after three days. - Family emergencies or crises - Funeral or religious service - Car trouble.
+Beyond one day, parents are expected to obtain additional transportation support. - Medical and legal appointments - Severe weather when school is not officially closed